California law allows you to sue if you are bitten by bedbugs while renting property or staying in a hotel. The defendant would be the property owner.

 - Get medical bills and doctor’s notes of findings (if applicable), and

-- If possible, establish that the person’s own home was free of bedbugs (for instance, with evidence of a recent inspection by a pest control company).
+- If possible, establish that your own home was free of bedbugs (for instance, with evidence of a recent inspection by a pest control company).

 - Medical bills,